clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 We need a few configuration points.
 For example:::

   $ openstack service create --name ciao compute
-  $ openstack user create --password ciaoUserPassword ciao \
+  $ openstack user create --password hello csr
-      --description "privileged user for the ciao-controller node"
-  $ openstack role add --project service --user ciao admin
+  $ openstack role add --project service --user csr admin
-  $ openstack project create --description "Demostration Tenant Project" demo
-  $ openstack user create --password demoUserPassword demo
+  $ openstack user create --password giveciaoatry demo
   $ openstack role add --project demo --user demo user

-This adds a ciao compute service, a keystone user(ciao) and project for the ciao-controller node, and a demo user with the password "demoUserPassword".
+This adds a ciao compute service, a keystone user and project for the controller (a.k.a. csr) node, and a demo user with the password ``giveciaoatry``.

 Controller node setup
 ---------------------